 4.2 Generally, gifts, meals or entertainment of a nominal value are permissible if they help further a legitimate business relationship for DUFU and if the frequency or timing of their receipt does not create an actual or apparent conflict of interest.
 Otherwise, Dufucian should gracefully decline them.
 If the employee is unsure whether they may give or accept a proposed gift, entertainment, or meal, they should discuss it with their manager or Human Resource Department.

 4.3 Dufucian is required to strictly adhere to the Group’s Anti-Bribery and Corruption Policy and Charity and Sponsorship Policy during their tenure of their employment.

-5.1 Substantial shareholders, Directors and senior executives of the Company are regarded as insiders under the Act, the Listing Requirements and/or the Capital Markets and Services Act 2007, and are prohibited from making improper use of the information obtained by virtue of their position in order to obtain an advantage for themselves or any other person.
+Ïnsider” as defined in Section 188 of the Capital Markets and Services Act 2007are prohibited from making improper use of the information obtained by virtue of their position in order to obtain an advantage for themselves or any other person.

 However, Directors are limited in their ability to deal in the Company’s shares by reason of their position as insiders and or while in possession of insider information.

-5.2 Pursuant to Chapter 14 of the Listing Requirements, Directors and Principal Officers of the Company are restricted from dealing in securities of the Company during closed periods (as defined under the MMLR, which will be notified to the Directors from time to time) and when in possession of material unpublished price sensitive information affecting the Group,
+5.2 Pursuant to Chapter 14 of the Bursa Securities Main Market Listing Requirements (Main LR), Directors and Principal Officers of the Company are restricted from dealing in securities of the Company during closed periods (as defined under the Main LR, which will be notified to the Directors from time to time) and when in possession of material unpublished price sensitive information affecting the Group,